Olgoetz/substitution-notifier/README.md

 ## Motivation

 As a groupfitness instructor I teach a couple of classes per week such as Hot Iron, CoreXpress, Indoor Cycling, Step and much more.
-Sometimes I require colleague that substitutes me since I educate other people on weekns or I am on vacation.
-With that being said I wanted to simplify the information and communication process between me, the groupfitness supervisor and my subsitutor since it is very repetitive task and only slightly changes in the content.
+Sometimes I require a colleague that substitutes me since I educate other people on weekends or I am on vacation.
+With that being said I wanted to simplify the information and communication process between me, the groupfitness supervisor and my substitutor since it is very repetitive task and only slightly changes in the content.

 ## Workflows

-Formerly:
+### Formerly:

-Open mail program --> Add recipient (groupftiness supvervisor) --> Add cc (subervisor) --> State subject --> Write email content --> Send email
+Open mail program --> Add recipient (groupfitness supvervisor) --> Add cc (subervisor) --> State subject --> Write email content --> Send email

-Now:
+### Now:

 Open cli --> Write `$ substitutor-notifier ...` --> Email being sent automatically